baden03/t-minus-countdown/readme.txt

 = 2.3.18 =
 * rebuilt method of keeping countdown timer in sync
+* Prevent errors when $(this) isn't an array
+* fixed bug, where timers freeze if you have more than one on a page
-* fully tested with WordPress 4.8.1
+* fully tested with WordPress 4.9.0

 = 2.3.17 =
 * scripts do not load on customize.php page